 Part-time students may not gain financial advantage over full-time students with respect to the overall cost of fees for their program as a function of their part-time status.

-Part-time students, normally, may not enroll in more than one half course (3.0 units)per term (excluding thesis registration).
-An exception to this condition is made when the normal course load in the program is four or more courses per term, in which case a part-time student may take two half courses in a given term.
+Part-time students, normally, may not enroll in more than one half course (3.0 units) per term (excluding thesis registration).
+An exception to this condition is made when the normal full-time course load in the program is four or more courses per term, in which case a part-time student may take two half courses in a given term.

 Students may be admitted as part-time as permitted by the School of Graduate Studies.
 For such permission to be granted, prior to or at the time of recommending admission, the department/program must submit a formal recommendation containing